 Travel Tip:

-Payment is made when you get off the tram - no need to tap your IC card when boarding.
+Payment is made when you exit the tram - there is no need to tap your IC card when boarding.
 Depending on the season, Randen also operates themed or event trains, adding a touch of Kyoto charm to your journey.

 c.
 Eizan Electric Railway (Eizan Line) - Scenic Route to Hiei and Kurama

-The Eizan Railway, or Eiden, runs two picturesque lines through northern Kyoto.
-The Eizan Main Line travels from Demachiyanagi to Yase-Hieizan-guchi, offering access to Mount Hiei, while the Kurama Line continues toward Kibune and Kurama, known for temples and hot springs.
-It connects with the Keihan Railway at Demachiyanagi Station and offers convenient tourist passes for unlimited rides.
-In autumn, the famous Maple Tunnel is beautifully illuminated, creating one of Kyoto’s most enchanting seasonal train journeys.
+The Eizan Railway connects with the Keihan Railway at Demachiyanagi Station and offers convenient tourist passes for unlimited travel.
+In autumn, the Maple Tunnel is beautifully illuminated, creating one of Kyoto's most enchanting seasonal train journeys.

 Rail transportation routes connecting Kyoto and other regions